NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 -->

-Searching the literature
-for 'using course satisfaction in evaluations'
-(and sentences alike) resulted in many relevant papers.
-The most important paper is a meta-analysis, which concluded that there is no relation between training quality and participant satisfaction `[Uttl et al., 2017]` and this meta-analysis gives some examples how problematic this metric is.
+We conclude that there is no relation between training quality and ratings given by learners.

 ???- question "What are the metrics for this question?"